 The lessons Mr. Lanzi imparted have stuck with me to this day.
-He instilled a love of the arts in me and showed me the importance of taking pride in your work.
+He exposed me to the arts, and he showed me the importance of taking pride in your work.

-And as a firm but compassionate teacher, he served as strong role model, someone for all students to admire and emulate.
+And as a firm but compassionate teacher, he served as a strong role model, someone students could admire and emulate.

-But what I respect most about Mr. Lanzi was that he demanded excellence from the students of DeWitt Clinton elementary school, even though the school was situated in a poor section of Rome, New York, and many of the kids came from low-income families.
+Mr. Lanzi demanded excellence from the students of DeWitt Clinton elementary school, even though the school was situated in a poor section of Rome, New York, and many of the kids came from low-income families.
 He expected us to succeed.
-He didn’t accept our excuses and his faith in our abilities gave us confidence that we could achieve high goals.
+He didn’t accept our excuses, and his faith in our abilities gave us confidence that we could achieve high goals.

-I remember during one of our last classes, after we held our end-of-the-year picnic and before our graduation ceremony, a girl named Aimee and I were talking about starting junior high school in the fall.
+I remember during one of our last classes, after we held our end-of-the-year picnic and before our graduation ceremony, my friend Aimee and I were talking about starting junior high school in the fall.
 Because Aimee and I were both short, we felt nervous about making the jump to seventh grade and feared getting “swallowed up” in the larger school and getting picked on by the bigger kids.

 Mr. Lanzi overheard us and said, “Don’t worry.
 You’ll both be fine.”
-After we thanked him for his kind words, I think he smiled and said something like, “Remember, we expect great things from you.”
+And then he smiled and said something like, “Remember, we expect great things from you.”